 The test results show that the performance of the newly coated steel sheet is much better than that of the ordinary coated steel sheet.
 The aluminum-coated and galvanized steel samples showed obvious corrosion after being exposed to salt spray for 800 h.
 The freshly coated steel samples without heat treatment performed better but started to show severe corrosion after 1600h.

 The steel plate sample after 30min heat treatments had almost no rust before 2000h, but after 2000h, the rust increased significantly.
 This is because the heat treatment heating time is too long, which has a certain destructive effect on the coating layer.
 However, for the steel plate samples heat-treated for 5 min, almost no corrosion occurred even after the test was completed after 2400 h.

 After a careful and in-depth inspection, the research team initially determined the anti-corrosion mechanism of the coating.
 The corrosion products also form two layers, wherein the surface layer is mainly composed of aluminum-based corrosion products, and the inner corrosion layer is composed of aluminum, magnesium, and silicon-based products.
 In addition, the inner layer of corrosion products acts as a shield, protecting the steel from corrosion for longer.
 At the same time, the thermal treatment of the sample made more magnesium migrate into the substrate, further strengthening the shielding effect.

-This research uses a simple surface treatment scheme to prepare high corrosion-resistant steel plates, which are very suitable for ships, offshore platforms, and coastal facilities in the future, which is of great significance for saving energy and environmental resources and also helps to achieve sustainable development.
+This research uses a simple surface treatment scheme to prepare highly corrosion-resistant steel plates, which are very suitable for ships, offshore platforms, and coastal facilities in the future, This is of great significance for saving energy and environmental resources and also helps to achieve sustainable development.
 Target.